jzhang026/quilt/packages/react-i18n/docs/react_i18n_schema.md

 # Serialization

 React I18n can be serialized to different formats.
 However, not all serialization formats are created equal.

 Two serializations are officialy defined.
+Consumers of React I18n files are expected to be able to parse files serialized into each of these serialization formats.

 | Serialization Format | JSON+Comments | JSON |
 | -------------------- | ------------- | ---- |